 Do you take new patients?Yes, we are currently accepting new patients and in most cases can see you for a complete exam within a couple days.
 In most cases, emergency visits are accommodated on the day you call.

 What insurance coverage do you accept?We accept most major insurance providers.
-Roosevelt Dental Center is a "Preferred Provider" with Delta Dental/Washington Dental, Regence Blue Shield, and Permera Blue Cross.
+Roosevelt Dental Center is a "Preferred Provider" with Delta Dental/Washington Dental and Regence Blue Shield.
 We also accept Aetna, MetLife, and Cigna/Connecticut General.
 Please feel free to call our office to inquire about your specific policy.
 If you don't see your insurance provider listed here, please call the office and we’ll check for you.

 Please call us in advance of your first appointment if you have questions about your insurance coverage.
 We will give you a cost estimate for what your insurance will cover at the time of your visit.